GoodnessJames/Data-Analyst-Documentary/week-1_sql-fundamentals/day-2.md

 #### 💭 Reflection
 > Weirdly, SELECT can do a lot more than picking data columns/fields.
 > The LIKE operator usually comes after the field/column name.
 Syntax: WHERE birth_date LIKE '198%'
+> I'm happy about my commitment so far.
+Let's keep up the energy! 🥳